Priyavrat001/slack-clone/README.md

 - Partner brand logos
 - Video preview section
 - Cookie consent banner
+- Icon selection with react-icon

+## State Managment
+- Handle close cookie banner and set it to with some animation.
+- Handle close announcement banner and set it with some animation.

+## During the test
+-This is live when i submitted the test

 ## Tech Stack
 - **Vite** - Fast build tool for frontend development